Have you thought about car wrap advertising? Let me talk to you first about the car wrap scam, including ACTUAL emails (yes, they tried to get us!).

 - Forward Your Emails to the FTC: Did you receive unsolicited e-mail offers or spam?
 Forward your messages to the Federal Trade Commission at [email protected].

 - File a Complaint with the FBI: You'll want to file an official complaint with the FBI's Internet Crime Complaint Center (ITC3).
-They'll process them, and may or may not refer the complain to federal, state, local, or even international law enforcement agencies for investigation.
+They'll process them, and may or may not refer the complaint to federal, state, local, or even international law enforcement agencies for investigation.

 - Report Phone Scammers: Phone scammers try to offer free grants, lotteries, product samples/trials, ask you to invest your money, and they can come in the form of actual people calling you or robocalls and even text messages.
 If they ask for your credit card information or social security information, then you're likely dealing with a scam.
 You'll want to report these by submitting a complaint to the FTC.
 To protect yourself for the future, place your phone number on the national DoNotCall list.
 Then, if you receive marketing calls still, you can submit a claim through the DoNotCall.gov site (these are different from scams, though.
 They might just be people trying to sell you something, which is not a scam).